KGRN ETF: China Clean Tech ETF | Renewable Energy

 Page 3

-The KraneShares MSCI China Clean Technology Index ETF (KGRN) seeks to track the performance of the MSCI China IMI Environment 10/40 (USD Net) Index.
-The Index is comprised of securities that derive at least 50% of their revenues from environmentally beneficial products and services.
-The Index is based on four key Clean Technology environmental themes: Alternative Energy, Sustainable Water, Pollution Prevention and Energy Efficiency.
-The Index aims to serve as a benchmark for investors seeking exposure to Chinese companies that focus on contributing to a more environmentally sustainable economy by making efficient use of scarce natural resources or by mitigating the impact of environmental degradation.
-Constituent selection is based on data from MSCI Environmental, Social, and Governance (ESG).
+The KraneShares MSCI China Clean Technology Index ETF (KGRN) seeks to track the performance of the MSCI China IMI Environment 10/40 Index.
+The Index comprises securities that derive at least 50% of their revenues from renewable energy and clean technology products and services.
+The index is based on four key clean technology and renewable energy themes: Energy Efficiency, Alternative Energy, Sustainable Water, and Pollution Prevention.
+The index aims to serve as a benchmark for investors seeking exposure to Chinese companies that are poised to experience increased demand stemming from the global energy transition.

 • The renewable energy sector has become a transformative force in China's economy, playing a crucial role in shaping its investment landscape and growth trajectory.